 Use cyclingtheeriecanal.com -- the definitive website for the Canalway Trail that includes an interactive map -- to plan an afternoon outing or week-long trip to the Canalway Trail.
 Cycling itineraries from Lockport to Lyons and from Little Falls to Albany make planning a long weekend trip easy.

 The Cycling the Erie Canal Guidebook from Parks & Trails New York is a comprehensive guide to cycling the Canalway Trail.
 Easy to tuck in a bike bag and take with you.
 Highly recommended!

 Free trail maps are available from the NYS Canal Corporation.
 Call 1-800-4CANAL4 (1-800-422-6254) to request one.

 Mohawk-Hudson Bike-Hike Trail Map- Excellent map of the Schenectady to Albany portion of the Canalway Trail; free from Friends of the Mohawk-Hudson Bike-Hike Trail.

 The Feeder Canal Alliance offers a map and information about the Glens Falls Feeder Canal Trail.
 This scenic nine mile trail segment from Fort Edward to Glens Falls connects with the Glens Falls bikeway, a paved trail which leads to Lake George.

-Fully supported cycling tours along the Erie Canalway Trail that include lodging and meals are offered by:
+Fully supported cycling tours along the Erie Canalway Trail are offered by:

-Parks & Trails New York- Cycling the Erie Canal
+Parks & Trails New York- Cycle the Erie Canal